meangrinch/PaletteChanger/README.md

 ## Notes

-Works best with actual color palettes as opposed to random images.
+Works better with actual color palettes as opposed to random images.